-Reporters relay facts; Jim is a politician.
+Jim Acosta, it seems to me, is a politician.
 A lobbyist.
 A pundit.
 A propagandist.

-He has the absolute right to be all of those things; but one cannot be any of those things and still be a reporter.
+He has the absolute right to be all of those things; oddly, his title is “reporter.”

-If you can discern a reporter’s political leanings, they have ceased to perform their most fundamental duty.
+If you can discern a reporter’s political leanings, they’ve ceased to perform their most fundamental duty.

-Being that he stinks, on Monday he told Sarah Huckabee Sanders that the Democratic Party isn’t anti-Semitic.
+Nonetheless, on Monday, Jim told Sarah Huckabee Sanders that the Democratic Party isn’t anti-Semitic.

-Jim was, at least in part, politicking/lobbying/punditing/propagating in response to President Trump’s comments last week about Rep. Ilhan Omar’s anti-Israel statements:
+The man was, at least in part, politicking/lobbying/punditing in response to President Trump’s comments last week about Rep. Ilhan Omar’s anti-Israel statements: